reslp/LFS-cazy-comparative/README.md

   gene2product      text        1.65         2020-10-05         33749   0f2d46d3f7d1f08a87c1d4fec1eb05bb
 ```

-**IMPORTANT: These databases are constantly updated, so it may happen that you will see different version numbers, Md5checksum or Dates in your own databases.
+**IMPORTANT: These databases are constantly updated, so it may happen that you will see different version numbers, Md5checksum or dates in your own databases.
 These differences may lead to slight differences during gene-calling and annotation compared to what is reported in the published version of the paper**

-2. Setup additional dependencies of funannotate which require a license
+2. Setup additional dependencies of funannotate which require a personalized license

 Funannotate uses several additional programs such as eggnog-mapper, Signal-P and GeneMark ES, which require you to get a license.
 For eggnog-mapper we created a Docker container (which can be used with Singularity as well).
+If you follow the instructions above, the setup script will have prepared this for you.

 ### Part 3 - Comparative genomics

+**IMPORTANT: Make sure you run the setup script first**

 For the pipeline to run you will have to change a few things so that parameters fit your own computer infrastructure:

 1. Adjust the `comparative-analysis/data/cluster-config.yaml` file to fit your own cluster enviroment (if you work on a HPC cluster).
-3. Place input files in the correct folder.
-The pipeline needs several input files corresponding to the individual genomes such as GFF3 files, predicted proteins and transcripts, and annotation files produced by funannotate.
-Currently these files are not included in the repository.
-When the manuscript and the associated data gets published, download of this data will be automated and included here.

 #### Run the pipeline: